sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

-We have pretty much followed the cookiecutter template as stated, which means we filled out folders such as configs, data, src etc. We have additionally added a logs folder, which is only on the local machine as it is git ignored, for logging each experiment execution.
-The src/m,lops folder contains the python code for our model.
-This is both the model class but also the training, prediction and evaluation scripts for our model.
+We have pretty much followed the cookiecutter template as stated in our README.
+However we have removed the notebooks directory as everything is operated by scripts.
+Outside version control some folders also exist, like the logs folder for logging each experiment execution, and persisting other logs of interest.
+Another local folder is temp, used to intermediate files, like the ones used for generating CML comments for github.
+Folders for data and model weights, and credentials are also outside version control.
+The src/mlops folder contains the core python code for our model, including its training and evaluation and the code needed to serve the model too, as well as some helper functions for stats visualisation and such.
+A .dvc folder for DVC configuration and cache has been added to the template too.
+We used the .github folder for all the github actions CICD flows.
+The configs folder contains the configurations for various training experiments as mangaged by hydra.
+All the docker files both for local and cloud deployment are kept in the dockerfiles folder.
+We have the docs folder with the specs to generate the docs site.
+Finally we have the tests folder containing all the unit tests.

 ### Question 6